ExpressLRS/Docs/docs/software/trainer-input.md

 !!! note "NOTE"
-    Again, it is important to remember that if you must also select a packet rate and switch mode that will actually send all the channels you need to the receiver. e.g if you are mapping TR1 to channel, TR2 to channel 11 etc., then you will need to be using either 12ch or 16/2 channel modes
+    Again, it is important to remember that if you must also select a packet rate and switch mode that will actually send all the channels you need to the receiver. e.g if you are mapping TR1 to channel, TR2 to channel 11 etc., then you will need to be using either 12ch or 16/2 channel modes.

 ## Example Usage